Kaimodo/Screeps-launcher-Docker-compose-grafana/ReadMe.md

 - Edit `config.yml` and paste in your Steam-api-key.
 Feel free to change other thinks.
 If u need help for the config-file go to: [https://github.com/screepers/screeps-launcher]
 - Copy the `/cfg/stats_setup.json.sample` and change it to `/cfg/stats_setup.json`
 - Change Username and Password
-- Copy the folder `manual` and rename it to whatever you want, it will be the base folder of your server.
+- Copy the folder `server` and rename it to whatever you want, it will be the base folder of your server.
 - run `docker-compose up -d` in that folder and Wait until it is done starting the docker images and settle on mongo status messages.
 - Open another terminal in that folder.
 Run `docker-compose exec screeps screeps-launcher cli`.
 This is a command-line interface to control your new private server.
 - In the CLI, run `system.resetAllData()` to initialize the database.
 Unless you want to poke around, use `Ctrl-d` or `Ctrl-x` to exit the cli.